 Melinda Eisenmann | Chief Operating Officer

-As the Chief Operating Officer, Melinda Eisenmann manages IT, human resources, administration and finance in the US and overseas.
-Melinda joined ITDP in 2004.
-Previously, she worked at the Center for Puerto Rican Studies at Hunter College on human rights and political persecution projects and as an office manager for a real estate company.
+As the Chief Operating Officer, Melinda manages finance, administration, human resources and information technology globally.
+Since joining ITDP in 2004, Melinda has overseen the organization’s financial management, previously serving as the Chief Financial Officer and as the Director of Finance & Administration.
+She has managed the organization’s financial and operational growth from a 3 million organization when she joined, to the 9 million organization we are now.
+Previously, she worked as a researcher at Hunter College on human rights and political persecution projects and as an office manager for a real estate company.
 Melinda also spent a semester working in Mexico with Dr. Jorge G. Castañeda, ex-Foreign Minister of Mexico and then presidential candidate.

 Melinda has lived and studied in Europe, Latin America, and Africa.
-She holds a bachelor’s degree in modern languages from the University of Puerto Rico and a master’s degree in international affairs from Fordham University with a specialization in international finance.
+She holds a master’s degree in international affairs with a specialization in international finance from Fordham University.

 Aimée Gauthier | Chief Program Officer

-Aimée has been working at ITDP since 2003, mainly on Sub-Saharan Africa transport projects in Ghana, Senegal, South Africa, and Tanzania.
-Over the past five years, she has worked on non-motorized transportation, developing private sector small bicycle businesses and examining the intersection between health care service delivery and transport.
-She also worked on promotion of bus rapid transit projects in Accra and Dakar, as well as BRT planning in Dar es Salaam and Johannesburg.
-Based in New York City, she also manages the communications and development functions.
+Aimée has been working at ITDP since 2003.
+Currently, she manages global projects, communications, and monitoring and evaluation.
+She began working on Sub-Saharan Africa transport projects in Ghana, Senegal, South Africa, and Tanzania.
+In that capacity, she worked on non-motorized transportation, developing private sector small bicycle businesses and examining the intersection between health care service delivery and transport.
+She also worked on promotion of bus rapid transit projects in Accra and Dakar, as well as BRT planning in Dar es SPreview Changesalaam and Johannesburg.

-Before joining ITDP, Aimée worked for five years at the Moriah Fund as the grants and office manager.
+Before joining ITDP, Aimée worked at the Moriah Fund as the grants and office manager.
 Aimée holds a master’s degree in urban planning from the University of Michigan at Ann Arbor and has dual bachelor’s degrees in anthropology and political & social thought from the University of Virginia.